 Google knows customers rely on their search engine to connect with credible local businesses, so it’s easy to see why they are so committed to reducing fraud.
 It’s important for local businesses to take an active role in protecting their online presence, too.

-If the business you represent doesn’t have a Google My Business listing, you should create one so no one else is able to create a fake listing that attaches bad data to the business’ name.
-Here’s how to create a Google My Business listing from start to finish.
+If the business you represent doesn’t have a Google Business Profile, you should create one so no one else is able to create a fake listing that attaches bad data to the business’ name.
+Here’s how to create a Google Business Profile from start to finish.

 It’s more important than ever for local businesses to take control of their local listings, monitor customer reviews, and manage their local presence online.
 Request a demo and find out how the Advice Local team can help!